Opencontour/Opencontour_mousum/docs/Project Window.md

     - Strike: This describes the angle between the North vector and the line direction.
 For strike, select the two contour vertices in the direction they were drawn (clockwise or counterclockwise).

     - Wall Angle: When measuring wall angles, select the line for the 1st mid bench, then select a line for a higher or lower mid bench in the same vertical plane.
-See Help Guide section XXXX.

         1. Select a wall contour line for the first mid bench.
 The lighter blue line that appears acknowledges the first selection on the 1950 elevation.